Mastering Fashion Drawing and Illustration

 Taught by: Tutor to be confirmed.

 This comprehensive course will help you develop your ideas and creative skills through the media of drawing and illustration.
 You will be taught how to express your designs figuratively and how to transfer your ideas onto paper.
 You will discover and develop your own visual language, acquiring a range of illustration techniques and will use a variety of conventional and new media techniques.
 You will continue to master your drawing and illustration skills while developing your work for professional practice, working towards completing a professional portfolio of illustrations.
+Extensive online resources, with comprehensive course materials, will be provided for the students as a part of a self directed study.

 The first term will concentrate on descriptive drawing and it is designed to help you explore drawing styles and techniques in the context of drawing for fashion.
 We'll show you how to express your designs figuratively and how to get your ideas on paper.
 You'll learn to draw a fashion figure, confidently use drawing as a part of your design process, sketch and render garments and seamlessly combine figures with clothing.
 By the end of the term, you will have mastered skills for drawing a fashion figure and clothing, and be proficient in using pencils, markers, colour pencils and various pens.
 You will know the ins and outs of drawing throughout the design process, be able to communicate design ideas more freely and effectively and have a collection of drawings for your portfolio.